 Honored by Barreau de Paris Solidarité, the Paris Bar, for our work delivering arbitration training in Haiti in collaboration with the International Senior Lawyer's Project.

 Named Best International Law Firm for Pro Bono Work by Euromoney's Europe Women in Business Law Awards for the 2nd year in a row.

-Shortlisted Ethical Initiative of the Year for our global child rights work, The Lawyer.
+Shortlisted Ethical Initiative of the Year by The Lawyer for our global child rights work.

 Named a Silver Supporter by the New York State Bar Association.

 Received The Legal Aid Society of New York's 2014 Pro Bono Publico Award.

 Recognized by Rzeczpospolita for our pro bono work in the Ranking of Law Offices 2014.

 Named a Who's Who Legal Top Ten Pro Bono Firm.